 In 2007, I published God’s Mercies (Doubleday Canada), which revealed the traumatic intersection of the careers of Henry Hudson and Samuel de Champlain.
 It was a finalist for both the Writers’ Trust Non-Fiction Prize (2007) and the Governor-General’s Literary Award (2008).

 My doctoral dissertation, “Stone of Power,” was awarded a Dissertation Prize by York University.
 In 2016, I received the Distinguished Dissertation Award for Humanities, Social Sciences and Fine Arts from the Canadian Association of Graduate Studies.
 A revised version of my dissertation The Place of Stone, was published in 2017 by the University of North Carolina Press.
-In Fall 2018 I will publish with McGill-Queen’s University Press Beardmore: The Viking Hoax that Rewrote History.
+In September 2018 I will publish with McGill-Queen’s University Press Beardmore: The Viking Hoax that Rewrote History.

 How do you reach me?